-Category category Basis for recognition of expected credit loss provision Basis for calculation of interest revenue Performing Counterparties have a low risk of default and a strong capacity to meet contractual cash flows Gross carrying amount Underperforming Counterparties for which there is a significant increase in credit risk; as significant increase in credit risk is presumed if interest and/or principal repayments are 30 days past due (see above in more detail) Stage 2: Lifetime expected losses Gross carrying amount Non-performing Interest and/or principal repayments are 90 days past due expected losses Amortised cost carrying amount (net of credit allowance) Write-off Interest and/or principal repayments are 180 days past due and there is no reasonable expectation of recovery.
-Asset is written off None
+Category Company definition of category Basis for recognition of expected credit loss provision Basis for calculation of interest revenue Performing Counterparties where credit risk is in line with original expectations Stage 1: 12 month expected losses.
+Where the expected lifetime of an asset is less than 12 months, expected losses are measured at its expected lifetime.
+Gross carrying amount Underperforming Counterparties for which a significant increase in credit risk has occurred compared to original expectations; a significant increase in credit risk is presumed if interest and/or principal repayments are 30 days past due (see above in more detail) Stage 2: Lifetime expected losses Gross carrying amount Non-performing Interest and/or principal repayments are 90 days past due or it becomes probable a customer will enter bankruptcy Stage 3: Lifetime expected losses Amortised cost carrying amount (net of credit allowance)

-The Company provides for credit losses against cash and cash equivalents.
 The following tables contains an analysis of the credit risk exposure of each class of financial instruments for which an ECL allowance is recognised.
-The gross carrying amounts below also represents the Company's maximum exposure to credit risk on these assets as at 31 March 2019.
+The gross carrying amounts below also represents the Company's maximum exposure to credit risk on these assets as at 31 March 2020 and 31 March 2019.